erilu/cell-line-transcriptome-analysis/README.md

 ![](cellatlas-analysis-notebook_files/figure-markdown_github/mgst1_plot_counts-1.png)

 We see that the distribution of expression for non-hematopoietic cells is skewed upwards by a small number of samples.
 The majority of other cell lines appear to have moderate expression of the enzyme.
-We can also display this data as a heatmap, in order to better visualize the variability in expression for each individual cell line:
+We can also plot the expression values for each GST in a heatmap, in order to better visualize the variability in expression for each individual cell line:

 ![](cellatlas-analysis-notebook_files/figure-markdown_github/gst_heatmap-1.png)